Hims is stable and multi-condition. Lemonaid recently changed hands entirely.

 | Dose-tier price increases | Yes | Verify directly | ✓ None |

-| Contract requirement | Some plans | Verify directly | ✓ None — month-to-month |
+| Contract requirement | Some plans | No long-term contract (reported) | ✓ None — month-to-month |

 | Pharmacy publicly named | Not consistently | Not consistently | ✓ VialsRX, TX #35264 |

-| Clinical provider named | General network | Physician-led varies | ✓ Wasef Health, PC |
+| Clinical provider named | General network | Physician-led (varies) | ✓ Wasef Health, PC |

-| Corporate stability | ✓ Independent public company | 23andMe subsidiary — uncertain | ✓ Independent, GLP-1 focused |
+| Corporate history | ✓ Independent public company | Sold out of 23andMe bankruptcy, 2025 | ✓ Independent, GLP-1 focused |

 | Platform focus | Multi-condition | Primary care (general) | ✓ GLP-1 exclusively |

-| Free shipping | Most plans | Verify directly | ✓ Always — all 50 states |
+| Free shipping | Most plans | Reported 2–3 day delivery | ✓ Always — all 50 states |

 | Insurance accepted | No (cash-pay) | No (cash-pay) | No (cash-pay) |